-What do my AT&T Router Lights Mean?
+What do your AT&T Router Lights Mean?
 LED lights on your AT&T router show you the current state of the device.

 For quick diagnostics, we have compiled a list of all the most common routers and light configurations.